Jaimilit/beyond-the-barbell/README.md

 The same cover image is used as in the homepage for the company website.
 Consistency in the company colours and images makes the brand easier to recognise and remember.

-Users can be brought to this page by clicker the footer facebook image.
+Users can be brought to this page by clicker the footer facebook icon.

 Custom 404 Page for the user if there is an error:
 ![Custom404](./media/custom404.png)